Stephania Erecta Care Guide - How to Take Your Plant from “Potato” to Perfection

 The Stephania’s caudex typically has a width of between six and seven inches.
 The leaves tend to be around two inches in diameter, making for delightful little bunches that look like the little umbrellas they put in drinks at tiki bars.

 Stephania erecta care, like with any plant, begins from the ground up.
 Choosing what soil to use can greatly affect how well this plant grows (or if it even grows at all).
 Since the caudex naturally helps the plant’s roots to maintain moisture, you don’t need to get a super loamy, water-retaining soil.
-Instead, opt for a sand-based potting mix that is labeled for use for cacti and succulents.

 When it comes to potting your Stephania erecta, be sure to choose a pot with drainage holes in the bottom.